collective/Products.Poi/Products/Poi/README.txt

     run the portal_migration, which will install the new plone.intelligenttext library for you.

-  - For migration from versions before 1.0b2, contentmigration is required.

   - For PloneSoftwareCenter integration, PloneSoftwareCenter is required.
 See http://plone.org/products/plonesoftwarecenter Tested on Plone 2.5 with: PloneSoftwareCenter-1.0-RC.tgz